 The Walla Walla River flows from its headwaters in the mountains of Oregon, through Washington where it converges with the Columbia River near Wallula.
 Water availability for people, farms, and fish is a problem in the basin, particularly in the summer when demand is the highest.

 In 2019, the Washington Legislature tasked the Walla Walla Management Partnership and Ecology to collaboratively develop a 30-year strategic plan for water management in the Walla Walla Basin.
-Together with the Confederated Tribes of the Umatilla Indian Reservation and stakeholders on both sides of the state border, the partners began this process, dubbed Walla Walla Water 2050, later that year.
+Together with the Confederated Tribes of the Umatilla Indian Reservation, the State of Oregon and stakeholders on both sides of the state border, the partners began this process, dubbed Walla Walla Water 2050, later that year.
 They released a draft strategic plan for public comment in May 2021.
-The final Walla Walla Water 2050 Strategic Plan was released in June 2021.
+The final Walla Walla Water 2050 Strategic Plan was released in June 2021 and is being implemented by the partners with the assistance of the Walla Walla Basin Advisory Committee.